 583 Peachtree Street,

-This venue, located at 583 Peachtree Street, started life in 1926 as a live 1,790 seat playhouse with “Earl Carroll’s Vanities” featuring a cast of 100.
+The Erlanger Theatre opened December 27, 1926 as a live 1,790 seat playhouse with “Earl Carroll’s Vanities” featuring a cast of 100.
 It had a large stage and four floors of backstage dressing rooms.
 There were 672 seats on the main level, 190 in the first balcony, and 928 in the second balcony.
 By 1950 it had been renamed Tower Theatre and was operating as a movie theatre.